 * It may take up to three to six months for your vision to stabilize after surgery.

-* Glare, haloes, difficulty driving at night, and other visual symptoms may also persist during this stabilization period.
+* Glare, halos, difficulty driving at night, and other visual symptoms may also persist during this stabilization period.

 *If further correction or enhancement is necessary, you should wait until your eye measurements are consistent for two consecutive visits at least 3 months apart before re-operation.

-* It is important to realize that although distance vision may improve after re-operation, it is possible that other visual symptoms such as glare or haloes might not improve.
+* It is important to realize that although distance vision may improve after re-operation, it is possible that other visual symptoms such as glare or halos might not improve.